Publication Tracker

 The Royal Society of Chemistry (RSC) was among the early participants of the OA Switchboard (OAS).
 Appetence assisted RSC in their integration with the OAS by deploying a set of Custom Connectors.
 Subsequently, we expanded this integration by introducing a Private Datastore and upgrading this to the Publication Tracker Tool.
 Currently, we are actively engaged in enhancing the integration by linking with their backend systems, including license and payment management, as well as reporting tools.

 Closely linked to PID enrichment is deal assignment.
 For publishers, identifying if a manuscript or article falls under a deal is crucial, already at the submission stage.
 The Publication Tracker supports deal management and deal assignment for different types of deals.
 It allows for the flexible implementation of business rules, tailored specifically for RSC to accommodate various deal types.
 Each deal is linked to institution(s), using institutional PIDs.
 That makes correct PID enrichment extremely important.
-Adding this functionality at the submission stage offers numerous possibilities.
-For example: a) generating reports not only on published articles but also on submitted manuscripts; b) reporting not just on the primary author's institution, but also on co-authors' affiliations; and c) identifying potential deal fits early in the process, allowing time for adjusting to the deal conditions, thus ensuring the article aligns with the deal upon publication.
+For RSC, final deal assignment data comes from Salesforce.
+Ultimately, this enterprise system was therefore also added as a connector to Publication Tracker.

-Another aspect of our work for RSC involves eligibility workflows, essentially inquiring with institutions and funders to determine if they are willing to pick up the APC bill.
+Another aspect of our work for RSC involves eligibility workflows, essentially inquiring with institutions and funders to determine if they are willing to pick up the APC bill, or if they approve charging the article publication to the deal.
 This area is particularly intriguing as it paves the way for a system where the author is no longer responsible for APC payments via online transactions.
 Instead, consolidated invoicing becomes feasible, directly addressed to the institution or funder.
 Currently, we are in the process of implementing this workflow, establishing complete two-way integration with RSC's license and payment system.